Fuzzy Dark Matter and the Impact of Core--Halo Diversity on Its Particle Mass Constraints: Results

 \section{Results}

-Figure \ref{fig:mpsi} presents the inferred values of $m_\psi$ for each analyzed dSph with thick and thin error bars indicating the 68\% and 95\% credible intervals, respectively.
+Figure \ref{fig:mpsi} presents the inferred $m_\psi$ for each analyzed dSph, with thick and thin error bars indicating the 68\% and 95\% credible intervals, respectively.
 All galaxies exhibit a bimodal posterior distribution in $m_\psi$, with systems that have larger kinematic samples tending to show more clearly separated high-probability regions.
-In the figure, the solution peaking at smaller $m_\psi$ values (corresponding to relatively large DM cores) is shown in green, while the solution favoring larger $m_\psi$ values (corresponding to smaller DM cores) is shown in orange\footnote{The share of posterior probability mass contained in the two regimes ranges from small-$m_\psi$/large-$m_\psi$ = 0.49/0.51 to 0.86/0.14.}.
-Thick and thin error bars represent the 68\% and 95\% credible intervals, respectively.
-We summarize the constraints on the model parameters obtained in this analysis in Table \ref{tab:parameterconstraints}, where the quoted uncertainties correspond to the 68\% credible intervals\footnote{Throughout this work, we report constraints derived from a Bayesian analysis.
-The quoted intervals correspond to credible regions for $m_\psi$ inferred from the posterior distribution within the adopted FDM halo model, and should therefore be interpreted as parameter constraints within this framework rather than as exclusion limits obtained under different statistical interpretations.}.
-The full posterior distributions of all parameters and recovery of the observed kinematics are presented in Appendix \ref{sec:recoveryposterior}.
+In the figure, the solution peaking at lower $m_\psi$ is shown in green, while the solution favoring higher $m_\psi$ is shown in orange.\footnote{The share of posterior probability mass contained in the two regimes ranges from low-$m_\psi$/high-$m_\psi$ = 0.23/0.77 to 0.91/0.09.} We summarize the constraints on the model parameters obtained in this analysis in Table \ref{tab:parameterconstraints}, where the quoted uncertainties correspond to the 68\% credible intervals.\footnote{Throughout this work, we report constraints derived from a Bayesian analysis.
+The quoted intervals correspond to credible regions for $m_\psi$ inferred from the posterior distribution within the adopted FDM halo model, and should therefore be interpreted as parameter constraints within this framework rather than as exclusion limits obtained under different statistical interpretations.} The full posterior distributions of all parameters and recovery of the observed kinematics are presented in Appendix \ref{sec:recoveryposterior}.

-This bimodality in $m_\psi$ arises because the steep density decline of the soliton profile, $\rho(r) \propto r^{-16}$ beyond $r_c$, is not favored by the stellar kinematic data.
+The bimodality in $m_\psi$ arises primarily because the steep density decline of the soliton profile, $\rho(r) \propto r^{-16}$ between $r_c$ and $r_t$, is not favored by the stellar kinematic data.
 Such a rapidly declining density profile produces significantly lower LOS velocity dispersions than both the NFW profile and the inner core of the soliton profile (see Appendix~\ref{sec:recoveryposterior} for a demonstration).
-Consequently, the model tends to avoid configurations in which many kinematic samples lie within the transition region between $r_c$ and $r_t$.
-This behavior gives rise to two viable configurations: either (i) most kinematic samples lie in the NFW-like region ($r > r_t$), or (ii) most kinematic samples reside within the soliton core.
+Consequently, the model tends to avoid configurations in which many kinematic samples lie between $r_c$ and $r_t$.
+This behavior gives rise to two viable configurations: either (i) most kinematic samples reside within the soliton core, or (ii) most kinematic samples lie in the NFW-like region.